halafiCodes/solar-challenge-week0/README.md

-## Solar Challenge — Country Comparison
+# Solar Challenge — Country Comparison

-#This repository focuses on analyzing and comparing solar energy data across multiple countries.
+##This repository focuses on analyzing and comparing solar energy data across multiple countries.
-#Each country’s dataset is cleaned and analyzed individually before being combined for a cross-country comparison in the *comparison-#countries** branch.
+#3Each country’s dataset is cleaned and analyzed individually before being combined for a cross-country comparison in the *comparison-##countries** branch.